ff6347/hellop5js/README.md

     git remote add origin git@github.com:fabiantheblind/hellop5js.git
     cp bower_components/jquery/dist/jquery.min.js jquery.min.js
     cp bower_components/p5js/lib/p5.min.js p5.min.js

+Now you need to change your index.html
+look for the lines:

+    <script type="text/javascript" src="bower_components/jquery/dist/jquery.min.js"></script>
+    <script type="text/javascript" src="bower_components/p5js/lib/p5.min.js"></script>

+and change them to:

+    <script type="text/javascript" src="jquery.min.js"></script>
+    <script type="text/javascript" src="p5.min.js"></script>

+Why?
+The `cp` command copies the libriaries to your root level but our index.html still points at the bower_components.
+But we excluded the bower_components.
+This is useful because we don't want all the files from the libraries added to our repo.
+But keep on.

+GO back to the terminal and enter the following lines.

     git add -A :/
     git commit -a -m "inital local commit" git branch gh-pages
     git push origin master
     git push origin gh-pages

+This is it.
+Point your browser to http://